MicrosoftDocs/SupportArticles-docs/support/previous-versions/configmgr/troubleshoot-advanced-client-push-installation-issues.md

 There are some issues that can potentially occur when you deploy a client by using the Advanced Client Push install method.
 This article describes the installation process, some common issues and their solutions, and the tools and procedures for troubleshooting.

-The content below reference the SMS 2003 Advanced Client and the Advanced Client Push Installation method but the same information is applicable to the System Center Configuration Manager 2007 client (sometimes referred to as the SCCM client or the ConfigMgr 2007 client) as well.
+The content below reference the SMS 2003 Advanced Client and the Advanced Client Push Installation method but the same information is applicable to the System Center Configuration Manager 2007 client (sometimes referred to as the ConfigMgr 2007 client) as well.

 When you use the SMS 2003 Advanced Client Push Installation method to automatically install the SMS 2003 Advanced Client on computers in the SMS site, you may encounter one or more of the following issues: